Lokoja: Geography

-Lokoja lies about 7.8023° North of the equator and 6.7333° E east of the Meridian.
+Lokoja lies about 7.8023° north of the equator and 6.7333° E east of the Meridian.
 It is about 165 km southwest of Abuja as the crow flies, and 390 km Northeast of Lagos by same measure.
 Residential districts are of varying density, and the city has various suburbs such as Felele, Adankolo, Otokiti and Ganaja.
-The town is situated in the tropical Wet and Dry savanna climate zone of Nigeria, and temperatures remain hot year-round.
+The town is situated in the tropical wet and dry savanna climate zone of Nigeria, and temperatures remain hot year-round.
 Rain begins in May and typically ends in October.
-Lokoja has a maximum temperature of about 37.9 °C between December and April, average annual rainfall of about 1000mm and average relative humidity of about 60% during the rainy season.
+Lokoja has a maximum temperature of about 37.9 °C between December and April, average annual rainfall of about 1000 mm and average relative humidity of about 60% during the rainy season.

 Religion and culture

 Given the multi-ethnic nature of the town, there are various festivals, events and socio-cultural activities depending on the people's group.
 Thus, no particular group's festivals or their socio-cultural activities can be said to be the most prominent.
 For instance, the Agbo masquerade festival is celebrated by the Oworo people between the months of March and April every year.
 Other Okuns also celebrate the Oro / Egungun festival while generally, the fishermen in Lokoja celebrate the Donkwo fishing festival and this also comes up in March/April.
-It is also worthy to mention that editions of Lokoja boat regatta are held, albeit not regularly.
+Editions of Lokoja boat regatta are held, though not regularly.